-Do a site visit to confirm the layout for the event, and that it works with your location managers.
-Don't forget to get all the necessary Wi-Fi information.
+Do a site visit to confirm the layout for the event and make sure it works with your location managers.
+Don't forget to get all the necessary WiFi information.
 Also, make sure to identify accessibility features and make them known to people who have registered for your Edcamp; you want to avoid as many surprises as possible!